ryan-allen/synths/README.md

 * moog mother 32 (x 2)
 * pitsburgh microvolt
 * make noise 0 coast
-* moog minitaur (special edition sides) (on loan to ben)
+* moog minitaur (special edition sides) (on loan to ben, he still got it!)
 * dsi mopho (but not sure if it works?)
 * korg monotron (missing in action, as in, a box somewhere)

 ### analog polys

-* juno 6 w/ 66 mod (gonna go live with sam forever, once i get the flight case sorted!)
+* juno 6 w/ 66 mod (gonna go live with sam forever, once i get the flight case sorted, promised a long time ago)
 * alpha juno 1 (in pieces currently, needs a clean!) + midiclub programmer
 * another alpha juno 1, in super good condition and converted to 240v, with the og case, whoo!